Nathalie-Voser_Halbprtrait_02

 m +41 79 222 28 41

-Finally, Nathalie is the author of many arbitration-related articles and of a leading textbook in arbitration which appeared in its 5th edition in February 2024.
+Finally, Nathalie is author of several arbitration-related articles and of a leading arbitration textbook, the 5th edition of which was published in February 2024.

 Experience (Excerpt)